LorenzoRD2003/understanding-zk-regex/docs/structures.md

 ```
 Let's assume that each node in the DFA will have an index for identification purposes.
 As we merge the graphs of each part into a single graph called `net_dfa_graph`, we need to update the set of states, and more importantly, the indices and edges of each node, to avoid index collisions.
 This renaming must not affect the structure of the DFA.

+The `DFAStateInfo` is...
+TODO

 We focus on the `DFAStateNode` structure: the `state_type` property indicates whether a state is final, the `state_id` property indicates the index of the state in the graph, and the `transitions` property is the set of edges, represented as a `Map<usize, Set<u8>>` where each node index has a set of valid characters (i.e., a `Set<u8>`) that allow the transition.

-To facilitate the semantic analogy, the code refers to `transitions` as edges in the remaining functions, without considering the case of a multigraph.
+To facilitate the semantic analogy, the code refers to `transitions` as edges in the remaining functions, without considering the case of a multigraph (remember that in a graph that is not a multigraph, there can only be one edge between two given nodes, and if there is more than one character that allows a transition between two states in the DFA, there will be more than one edge).

 ## Substring Definitions
 ```rust